SupakornPholsiri/SupakornPholsiri.github.io/blog/Installing_and_running_mosquitto_broker_using_docker.md

 ![Connected](/assets/images/ClientConnected.png)

 If you're running the container in a VM, make sure to use bridged network connection.
-Otherwise, any client that is not the VM itself won't be able to connect to your broker.
+Otherwise, any client that is not in the VM itself won't be able to connect to your broker.

 ![Bridged connection](/assets/images/Bridged_Connection.png)